 Your baby doesn’t need an expensive paint set to have fun with art.
 Instead, try a beginner’s take on classic finger painting, says Michelle Hull, an Early Child Development Teacher and licensed Early Intervention Specialist at Nationwide Children’s Hospital.
 “Put a canvas down, and then let them play,” she suggests.
 “Use different kinds of pudding paint or baby food, so it’s okay if the ‘paint’ gets in their mouths.
 This allows them to explore new textures and materials in a safe way, engaging their tactile responses while building new things.”
 Plus, at the end of playtime, you’ll have a nice keepsake.

 As your baby ages, don’t forget to introduce new items like foam shapes and sponges as painting utensils, or as attachments for the artwork.
-Hull recommends limiting this activity to a “controlled environment” like a high chair, or Baby Einstein’s sturdy Sea & Explore Walker.
+Hull recommends limiting this activity to a “controlled environment” like a high chair, or Baby Einstein Sky Explorers Walker with Wheels & Activity Center, (Ages 6 Months +).
 The walker’s tabletop toy station is removable for an easier way for baby to sit and play (with just about anything).

 Research has proven that music works wonders on an infant’s overall development.
 “By simply coupling a lullaby with rhythmic rocking motions, early language development is stimulated, you increase the infant’s spatial awareness, and you strengthen the bonds of attachment from baby to parent,” says Karla Ivankovich, PhD, a psychologist who has studied human development across all ages and stages.